banner image

 What's Metabolic Psychotherapy?

 Whether you call it metabolic psychotherapy, metabolic psychiatry, or something similar, these are all synonymous terms that describe a treatment specifically targeted to improve mitochondrial function and metabolic health.
-I will practice this for people who are seeking help with following a ketogenic diet/lifestyle to improve metabolism for their mental illness.
+Recent research suggests that mental illness (or perhaps nearly all illness) is really just a result of metabolic dysfunction.
+Metabolic psychotherapy is for people who are seeking help with following a ketogenic diet/lifestyle to improve metabolism for their mental illness.

 What’s the difference between talking to you or my best friend or family?